 The 77-acre Dunlap Towing parcel is the top priority due to its adjacency to the Land Trust’s restored estuary on our Dugualla Bay Preserve.
 The 6-acre Ducken parcel is important for tying together existing protected lands, and is considered the second priority due to its smaller size and lack of adjacency to the estuary.

+Comments

+Use this section to respond to the comments received after the initial site visits and after submitting the final application.

 Response to Site Visit Comments

 Site visit comments and responses are provided below: